The Evolution of AI Technology 1940-2025

 This era saw the rise of recommendation systems, spam filters, and voice assistants — all powered by machine learning.

 If you’ve ever used Google search or YouTube suggestions, you’ve experienced this transformation.
+For more on this topic, see our in-depth guide on Best AI Chatbots 2026.

 The Deep Learning Breakthrough (2010s)